Help Topic: Command Line Aliases

 The du command is super useful.
 It estimates the file space usage for the current directory and each subdirectory.
 The command line options are slightly different in GNU/Linux and OS X as shown above.
 By setting the depth (OSX) or max-depth (GNU/Linux) to one, this limits the depth of reporting subdirectories to just the present directory and subdirectories.
 Otherwise it will recursively report everything, which I find is too much.
 The first time you fill up your hard drive with a runaway log file, you will find this command indespensible.

 In the example above the moos-ivp aliases are not what's important.
 The general idea is to give yourself meaningful aliases for jumping through your own file structure.
 Probaly 70% or more of my aliases are of this type, and may account for most of why I think using the command line is way more efficient than anything else.
 My "cd aliases" all begin with "cd" and usually what follows is a single letter for each directory in the path, or some heuristic along these lines.
-If I look over a student's shoulder midway through 2.680 and I see them typing "cd ../../project12/missions" rather than something like "cdp12m", then part of me feels like I have failed to pass on something important.
+If I look over a student's shoulder midway through a course and I see them typing "cd ../../project12/missions" rather than something like "cdp12m", then a feeling of failure rushes over me, like I have failed to pass on something important.
 Embrace this capability.

 As before, the important thing here is not the actual mission.
 The key point is that an alias can include multiple shell commands separated by a semicolon.
 When you're working on a particular autonomy problem, you may find yourself launching the same mission over and over again to test little changes.
 With the above style alias, you can launch the mission from wherever your shell happens to be in the file system.
 You can even add a timewarp component to launch the mission with time warp 12, for example, with an alias like runa12.